BoltonBailey/manifold-arb/README.md

 ## How to use the Arbitrage Bot

-1. Clone the repo
+1. Clone and `cd` into the repo
 2. Get your API Key from <https://manifold.markets/profile>
 3. Make a file called `constants.py` in the `arbitrage` folder
 4. Add a line to the file that looks like `API_KEY = "00000000-1111-2222-3333-444444444444"`, but using your own key.
-5. Run `arb_execution.py`.
+5. Run `python3.10 arbitrage/arb_execution.py`.
 6. Set `DRY_RUN=FALSE` at the top of that file and run it again.

 This repository is a personal project and may have bugs.
-Use at your own risk.
+Use at your own risk, and please make in issue if there is a problem.

 ## TODOs